 Condiments – Because Sauce is AwesomeEvery restaurant or cart has their own different versions and selection of condiments.
 Now I’m not talking just a plain old jar of salsa, or that flavourless guacamole you buy in the grocery store.
 These are a kick to the face with flavour!

-Just a few examples you’ll find are: Pico de gallo, tomatillo salsa, pureed habanero and garlic sauce, charred onions and jalapenos, chipotle puree, smooth and tangy guacamole, pickled red onions with habaneros… the list goes on.
+Just a few examples you’ll find are: Pico de gallo, tomatillo salsa, pureed habanero and garlic sauce, and charred onions and jalapenos.
+Then there is chipotle puree, smooth and tangy guacamole, pickled red onions with habaneros… the list goes on.
 Just understand that depending on where you go, you’re likely to find some version of the above-mentioned salsas so you can fine-tune your meal to your taste.

 The food scene in Oaxaca is one of the strongest I’ve ever encountered, and this is only a mere sampling of what the city has to offer.
 After five weeks we’ve barely scratched the surface and will be missing the wonderful cuisine immensely.

 Whether you come to Oaxaca for the sights and find yourself enamoured with the food, or you come to Oaxaca with food as your purpose; you will not leave disheartened.